 42. Limitation of Remedies, Liabilities and Damages.

 EXCEPT ONLY TO THE EXTENT COMPRISING ALL OR PART OF A THIRD PARTY CLAIM FOR WHICH AN INDEMNIFICATION OBLIGATION ARISES UNDER SECTION 30 (INDEMNIFICATION), NEITHER PARTY SHALL EVER BE LIABLE TO THE OTHER HEREUNDER FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, AND, TO THE EXTENT PERMITTED BY LAW, WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE; PROVIDED, HOWEVER, NOTHING IN THIS SECTION SHALL BE CONSTRUED TO LIMIT WITH PARTY’S EXPRESS RIGHTS UNDER SECTION 27 HEREOF.
 THE PARTIES HEREBY IRREVOCABLY WAIVE ANY AND ALL RIGHTS TO SPECIFIC PERFORMANCE OF THIS AGREEMENT, IT BEING AGREED BY THE PARTIES THAT MONETARY DAMAGES CONSTITUTE A SUFFICIENT REMEDY FOR ANY BREACH OF THIS AGREEMENT.
-THE PARTIES AGREE THAT LIQUIDATED DAMAGES UNDER SECTIONS 28(c) and 28(e) SHALL NOT BE DEEMED TO BE CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, OR INDIRECT DAMAGES, LOST PROFITS, OR OTHER BUSINESS INTERRUPTION DAMAGES. [assuming LD breach occurs]
+THE PARTIES AGREE THAT LIQUIDATED DAMAGES UNDER SECTIONS 28(c) and 28(e) SHALL NOT BE DEEMED TO BE CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, OR INDIRECT DAMAGES, LOST PROFITS, OR OTHER BUSINESS INTERRUPTION DAMAGES.

 43. Duty to Mitigate.

 Each Party agrees that it has a duty to mitigate damages and covenants that it will use commercially reasonable efforts to minimize any damages it may incur as a result of the other Party’s performance or non-performance of this Agreement.
-[Enron—does this clause apply to the Early Termination Amt?]
-[MCC—of course it is at odds with LD issue, isn’t it?]

 44. UCC.

 Except as otherwise provided for in this Agreement, the provisions of the Texas Uniform Commercial Code (“UCC”) shall be deemed to apply to this Agreement and energy shall be deemed a “good” for purposes of the UCC.
-EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREMENT, ENRON EXPRESSLY NEGATES ANY OTHER REPRESENTATION OR WARRANTY, WRITTEN OR ORAL, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY REPRESENTATION OR WARRANTY WITH RESPECT TO CONFORMITY TO MODELS OR SAMPLES, MERCHANTABILITY, OR FITNESS FOR ANY PARTICULAR PURPOSE.
-[MCC—We have a few too many disclaimers]
+EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, ENRON EXPRESSLY NEGATES ANY OTHER REPRESENTATION OR WARRANTY, WRITTEN OR ORAL, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY REPRESENTATION OR WARRANTY WITH RESPECT TO CONFORMITY TO MODELS OR SAMPLES, MERCHANTABILITY, OR FITNESS FOR ANY PARTICULAR PURPOSE.

 Signature Page to Follow: